-- Carrying out, and recording the results of daily visual inspections of aerodrome lighting facilities including obstacle lighting in order to monitor serviceability. - Recording details of any lighting/electrical unserviceability's in the aerodrome logbook and raising a Faults and Services Request; - Identifying the operational and/or emergency situations that require the issue of a NOTAM and initiating same.
-Issue and filing of NOTAM and appropriate paperwork in NOTAM folder in ASO office. - Advise MAO or SAS and ATC of any identified unserviceability of the Airfield Lighting System. - On confirmation from the electrical contractor on completion of works on the Airfield Lighting System, carrying out a functional check of the system prior to releasing it into service and cancel associated NOTAMs and close the fault in the Faults and Services Request system.
+- Carrying out and recording the results of daily visual inspections of aerodrome lighting facilities including obstacle lighting in order to monitor serviceability. - Recording details of any lighting/electrical unserviceability's in the aerodrome log and raising a Faults and Services Request; - Identifying the operational and/or emergency situations that require the issue of a NOTAM and initiating same.
+Notams are to be saved electronical to Share Point. - Advise MAO or ATL and ATC of any identified unserviceability of the Airfield Lighting System. - On confirmation from the electrical contractor on completion of works on the Airfield Lighting System, carrying out a functional check of the system prior to releasing it into service and cancel associated NOTAMs and close the fault in the Faults and Services Request system.

-Manager Airport Assets - responsible for:
+MIM -responsible for: